SymfonyCasts/reset-password-bundle/README.md

 ## Configuration

 You can change the default configuration parameters for the bundle in the `config/packages/reset_password.yaml` config file created by Maker.
-For details on what can be configured, checkout the [configuration reference](https://github.com/SymfonyCasts/reset-password-bundle/wiki/Confguration-Reference) in the wiki.
+For details on what can be configured, checkout the [configuration reference](https://github.com/SymfonyCasts/reset-password-bundle/blob/master/docs/configuration-reference.md).